TeamAtlasDev/horizon-website/docs/automations/configuration.md

 - **Review Your Horizon Badges:** See all the badges your server has earned.

 :::warning
-Currently, the Horizon Permissions Manager does not support granting access to specific roles for specific commands.
-This limitation is intentional to maintain simplicity for the average user and ensure a well-structured system.
-However, this functionality may be considered for future updates.
+Currently, Horizon Permissions Manager does not support granting access to specific roles for specific commands but Discord does, [learn more here!](https://discord.com/blog/slash-commands-permissions-discord-apps-bots)
 :::

 ## Final Tips